 Reuse and recycling of construction waste.
 For airfield improvements, all nonhazardous pavement material is pulverized in place and reinstalled as subbase material for taxiways and ramps.

-Training.
-Regular training of Airport employees and tenants in containment, clean-up and pollution prevention techniques in accordance with National Pollutant Discharge Elimination System (NPDES) mandates of the Clean Water Act.
+Stormwater Training.
+LGB provides mandatory stormwater training for Airport Operations employees and tenants in containment, clean-up and pollution prevention techniques in accordance with National Pollutant Discharge Elimination System (NPDES) mandates of the Clean Water Act.
 Download stormwater video training.

 Best management practices for preventing stormwater pollution prevention.
-Use of site-specific structural and non-structural practices to reduce the potential for pollutants to contaminate stormwater discharges.
+Site-specific structural and non-structural practices reduce the potential for pollutants to contaminate stormwater discharges.

 LED taxiway lights.
 LGB is converting all taxiway lights to LEDs.
-LEDs are brighter than regular light bulbs and have a longer lifespan — an estimated seven to 10 years as opposed to one year for incandescent bulbs.
+LEDs use less energy, are brighter than regular light bulbs and have a longer lifespan — an estimated seven to 10 years as opposed to one year for incandescent bulbs.

 Solar project.
-In addition to smaller solar projects installed over the years, LGB is currently working with the City of Long Beach to host a large solar project on top of parking structures A and B. When complete, the project will generate 70% of the energy needs for the historic terminal building.
+In addition to smaller solar projects installed over the years, LGB is currently working with the City of Long Beach to host a large solar project on top of parking structures A and B. When complete, the project will generate renewable energy that will supply 70% of the electricity used by the historic terminal building.

 Notable Achievements from LGB Tenants

 Aeroplex Solar Project.
 Modeled after a successful project at Van Nuys Airport, Aeroplex is in the process of building a solar project on Airport property that will consist of 940 panels spanning 55,000 square feet.
-When installed, the project will achieve the equivalent of eliminating more than one million car miles annually.
+When installed, the project will offset emissions equivalent to one million vehicle miles traveled each year.